sheetaljoshi/step-functions-ecs-guide/README.md

 Finally go to the [repositories tab on the ECS dashboard](https://us-west-2.console.aws.amazon.com/ecs/home?region=us-west-2#/repositories), and select the docker repositories you created, and click "Delete Repository"

 ![cloudformation outputs](images/delete-repository.png)

-Last but not least if you are done with this workshop don't forget to also delete the cloudformation stack "nodejs-dev-machine", to destroy the development machine you used throughout this workshop.